-A Curated Guide To The Jewish Ghetto Rome
+A Complete Guide To The Jewish Ghetto Rome

-The Jewish Ghetto of Rome is one of the Eternal City’s most interesting areas, and easily one of my favorite.
-The Italian name – Quartiere Ebraico (Hebrew District) – is probably a better way to refer to it, since the area is by no means (and thankfully so!) a ghetto anymore.
+The Rome Jewish Ghetto is one of the Eternal City’s most interesting areas and easily one of my favorites.
+The Italian name Quartiere Ebraico (Hebrew District) is probably a better way to refer to it since the area is by no means (and thankfully so!) a ghetto anymore.

-While it definitely isn’t the only area of the capital where the Jewish population settled and still lives (many indeed lived and continue to live in nearby Trastevere, right on the other side of the river, for example), Rome’s Jewish Ghetto still has the most significant landmarks that testify to the presence of a large Jewish community that – despite hardship – thrived in the city.
+While it isn’t the only area of the capital where the Jewish population settled and still lives (many indeed lived and continue to live in nearby Trastevere, right on the other side of the river, for example), Rome’s Jewish Ghetto still has the most significant landmarks that testify to the presence of a large Jewish community that—despite hardship—thrived in the city.

 In other words, you really should not miss the chance to visit when you are in Rome!
 Curious to find out more about it?
-Continue reading to discover the history of Rome’s Jewish Ghetto, and its many interesting attractions.
+Please continue reading to discover the history of Rome’s Jewish Ghetto and its many exciting attractions.

-The Jewish Ghetto in Rome is located on the banks of the River Tiber.
+The Rome Jewish Ghetto is located on the banks of the River Tiber.
 The wall ran from Ponte Fabricio to the Portico d’Ottavia, then followed the route of the present-day Via del Portico d’Ottavia.

 Jewish Ghetto Rome